Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Quantum Binary Classification

 \subsection{Architecture}

-Previous studies \cite{farhi2018classification,mcclean2018barren,liu2018differentiable,romero2019variational,zoufal2019quantum,lloyd2020quantum} on QNNs utilize different sets of single-qubit quantum gates along with two-qubit entanglement gates to construct variational quantum circuits (VQCs).\footnote{See Appendix~B for an introduction to VQC.} Unlike a boolean function, there is no \textit{universal set} of quantum gates for nonlinear functions.
-Based on \textit{ZX-calculus}~\cite{coecke2017picturing}, we can prove that any nonlinear function can be $\epsilon$-approximated\footnote{Given a function $f$ and an approximation function $f^{*}$, we have $|f^{*}(x) - f(x)| < \epsilon$ where $\epsilon > 0$.} with single-qubit parametric $Z$-gates ($R_z(\theta)$) and $X$-gates ($R_x(\theta)$), and two-qubit non-parametric CNOT gates.\footnote{See Appendix~C.5 for a sketch of proof.} In this study, to illustrate the impact of entanglement, we use $Z$-parity gates ($ZZ^{\theta} = e^{-i \theta \sigma_z \otimes \sigma_z}$) and $X$-parity gates ($XX^{\theta} = e^{-i \theta \sigma_x \otimes \sigma_x}$) alternatively to build entanglement between the readout qubit and each of the data qubit \cite{farhi2018classification,farhi2020classification}, where $\theta$ is the parameter that we want to optimize.
-Two-qubit $ZZ$ or $XX$ interactions are know as \textit{Ising interactions} in statistical mechanics and each block of parity gates can be viewed as a layer in classical neural networks (NNs).
+From the perspective of quantum computing, QNNs are variational quantum circuits (VQCs) constructed by different sets of single-qubit quantum gates along with two-qubit entanglement gates.
+Based on \textit{ZX-calculus}~\cite{coecke2017picturing}, we can prove that any nonlinear function can be $\epsilon$-approximated\footnote{Given a function $f$ and an approximation function $f^{*}$, we have $|f^{*}(x) - f(x)| < \epsilon$ where $\epsilon > 0$.} with single-qubit parametric $Z$-gates ($R_z(\theta)$) and $X$-gates ($R_x(\theta)$), and two-qubit non-parametric CNOT gates.\footnote{See \ref{sec:app_zx} for a sketch of proof.} In this study, to illustrate the impact of entanglement, we use $Z$-parity gates ($ZZ^{\theta} = e^{-i \theta \sigma_z \otimes \sigma_z}$) and $X$-parity gates ($XX^{\theta} = e^{-i \theta \sigma_x \otimes \sigma_x}$) alternatively to build full entanglement \cite{farhi2020classification}, where $\theta$ is the parameter that we want to optimize.
+Two-qubit $ZZ$ or $XX$ interactions are know as \textit{Ising interactions} in statistical mechanics and each block of parity gates can be viewed as a layer in classical NNs.
 See Figure~\ref{fig:arch} for the illustration of the architecture.
+Note, any QNN with full entanglement can always be simplified to this type of architecture according to \textit{ZX-calculus}.